gear-foundation/gear-wiki/docs/developing-contracts/gas-reservation.md

 let reservation_id = ReservationId::reserve(RESERVATION_AMOUNT, TIME)
                                     .expect("reservation across executions");
 ```
-You also have to indicated the block count within which the reserve must be used.
+You also have to indicate the block count within which the reserve must be used.
 Gas reservation is not free: the reservation for one block costs 100 gas.
 The `reserve` function returns `ReservationId`, which one can use for sending a message with that gas.
 To send a message using the reserved gas:
 ```rust
 msg::send_from_reservation(reservation_id, program, payload, value)
                                 .expect("Failed to send message from reservation");